 Complete or incomplete pelvic organ prolapse due to injury, disease, or surgical complications of pregnancy — VA Rating Criteria (38 CFR DC 7621)

-The VA rates Complete or incomplete pelvic organ prolapse due to injury, disease, or surgical complications of pregnancy under 38 CFR 38 CFR § 4.116, Diagnostic Code 7621, from 10% to 10% based on the frequency and functional severity of symptoms.
+The VA rates Complete or incomplete pelvic organ prolapse due to injury, disease, or surgical complications of pregnancy under 38 CFR § 4.116, Diagnostic Code 7621, from 10% to 10% based on the frequency and functional severity of symptoms.
 The maximum 10% rating requires Complete or incomplete pelvic organ prolapse due to injury, disease, or surgical complications of pregnancy.
 Related conditions in the Gynecological body system share this rating framework.

 What are the VA rating criteria for Complete or incomplete pelvic organ prolapse due to injury, disease, or surgical complications of pregnancy?